devops329/devops/instruction/cloudDeployment/cloudDeployment.md

 # Cloud deployment

+🔑 **Key points**

+- AWS provides a rich set of cloud based services.
+- Use these services for deploying the JWT Pizza application.

+---

 Hosting on GitHub is fine for simple static websites that don't have to worry about significant scale.
 However, if you want to reach a large global audience with an architecture that is resilient and elastic, you are going to need to deploy to a cloud environment that can meet those demands.
 To take things to the next level we are going to move to Amazon Web Service (AWS).

 Specifically, you will deploy the `jwt-pizza` frontend end using S3 and the `jwt-pizza-service` backend using Fargate.
 The following diagram shows all of the AWS services involved in supporting this architecture.